-The chain provision described above forms part of a wider revision package of the labour and dismissal law, the Balanced Labour Market Act (Wet Arbeidsmarkt in balans/WAB) came into effect as of 1 January 2020.
-The new legislation also includes the introduction of limiting conditions for so-called standby contracts.
+The chain provision described above forms part of a wider revision package of the labour and dismissal law, the Balanced Labour Market Act (Wet Arbeidsmarkt in balans/WAB).
+The legislation also includes the introduction of limiting conditions for so-called standby contracts.